Find Schools

 • Power Plant Operator

 In 2016, there was an estimated number of 12,100 jobs in the United States for Hydroelectric Plant Technician.
 New jobs are being produced at a rate of 2.5% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Hydroelectric Plant Technician by 2026.
-Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.
+The BLS estimates 1,200 yearly job openings in this field.

 undefined